Transcontinental Realty Investors, Inc. (NYSE:TCI) Short Interest Up 74.1% in November

-Transcontinental Realty Investors, Inc. (NYSE:TCI) was the recipient of a significant increase in short interest in November.
+Transcontinental Realty Investors, Inc. (NYSE:TCI) was the recipient of a significant increase in short interest during the month of November.
 As of November 30th, there was short interest totalling 9,400 shares, an increase of 74.1% from the November 15th total of 5,400 shares.
-Approximately 0.8% of the shares of the stock are short sold.
-Based on an average daily trading volume, of 5,400 shares, the days-to-cover ratio is presently 1.7 days.
+Currently, 0.8% of the company’s shares are sold short.
+Based on an average trading volume of 5,400 shares, the days-to-cover ratio is presently 1.7 days.

-A hedge fund recently bought a new stake in Transcontinental Realty Investors stock.
-Millennium Management LLC acquired a new position in shares of Transcontinental Realty Investors, Inc. (NYSE:TCI) in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund acquired 13,996 shares of the real estate investment trust’s stock, valued at approximately $473,000.
-Millennium Management LLC owned about 0.16% of Transcontinental Realty Investors as of its most recent filing with the Securities & Exchange Commission.
-0.90% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Transcontinental Realty Investors stock.
+Laurel Wealth Advisors Inc. increased its position in shares of Transcontinental Realty Investors, Inc. (NYSE:TCI) by 12.4% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 11,893 shares of the real estate investment trust’s stock after acquiring an additional 1,310 shares during the quarter.
+Laurel Wealth Advisors Inc. owned approximately 0.14% of Transcontinental Realty Investors worth $476,000 as of its most recent filing with the SEC.
+0.90% of the stock is currently owned by institutional investors.

 Transcontinental Realty Investors, Inc is a real estate investment company, which engages in the acquisition, development and ownership of residential and commercial real estate properties.
 The company operates through the following segments: Apartments, Commercial Buildings, Land and Others.
 It operates these segments through the sub categories: Same Property Portfolio, Acquired Properties, and Developed Properties in the Lease-up Phase.